Etiology

 • fatigue, fever, weight loss, night sweats, myalgia, and/or arthralgia

-• many patients present only with focal symptoms caused by hypoperfusion of the affected organ or limb
+• many patients may present only with focal symptoms due to hypoperfusion of the affected organ or limb

 CNS involvement